PHY-Wireless/sdk-nrf-otdoa/samples/cellular/otdoa/README.rst

 Overview
 ********

-The OTDOA sample initializes the OTDOA AL library and provides shell commands to run tests and display metadata to demonstrate the basic use of the OTDOA API.
+The hellaPHY OTDOA sample initializes the hellaPHY OTDOA AL library and provides shell commands to run tests and display metadata to demonstrate the basic use of the OTDOA API.

 Configuration
 *************